Open Educational Resources & Scholarly Communication Lead

 Special Instructions to Applicants:

 All applications for this position (FA129z) MUST be submitted online at George Mason's employment page (https://jobs.gmu.edu/).
-Applicants must submit letter of application, resume, and the names, addresses (including e-mail) and phone numbers of three current references.
-Questions should be directed to Renee Prokop (email@example.com), Human Resources Coordinator, Office of the Dean of Libraries.
-Review of applications will begin June 4, 2019.
+Applicants must complete and submit the online application, upload a cover letter, resume, and a list of three current professional references, to include name, address, e-mail and phone number.
+Questions should be directed to Renee Prokop ([email protected]), Human Resources Coordinator, Office of the Dean of Libraries.
+Review of applications will begin February 17, 2020.

 George Mason University is an equal opportunity/affirmative action employer, committed to promoting inclusion and equity in its community.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, age, disability or veteran status, or any characteristic protected by law.